12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Eastern Suburbs: Coastal Walks in Sydney’s Most Famous Beach Areas

-The Iconic Bondi to Coogee Walk
+Bondi to Coogee Coastal Walk (6km)

 What makes the Bondi to Coogee walk special?

-- Pass five gorgeous ocean beaches – Tamarama (dramatic and compact), Bronte (family-friendly with great facilities), Clovelly (sheltered bay perfect for snorkelling), and Coogee (village atmosphere with excellent cafes)
+- Pass five gorgeous ocean beaches: Tamarama (dramatic and compact), Bronte (family-friendly with great facilities), Clovelly (sheltered bay perfect for snorkelling), and Coogee (village atmosphere with excellent cafes)

 Before you head out, check out our very detailed guide to the Bondi to Coogee walk, where we have answered every question we have ever received about walking this track.